This blog may contain affiliate links. Read our disclosure policy for more info.

 Niagara Falls Platinum Tour from Toronto

-This is the tour we did and to be honest, we loved it.
-Not only did we see a ton, but when you factor in all the extras, we couldn’t have done it much cheaper ourselves.
+This is a really great way to experience some of the best that the Canadian side of Niagara Falls has to offer!
+Not only did we see a ton on this experience, but when you factor in all the extras, we couldn’t have done it much cheaper ourselves.

 Private Niagara Falls Tour in an SUV

-The tour costs $834 CAD per vehicle, and some activities – like a ride on the Aero Car, the Hornblower Boat Ride, and a visit to the Skylon Tower – cost extra, but you can decide which ones you want to include.
-If you’re traveling in a group and want lots of flexibility, this is the perfect choice.
+Keep in mind that activities – like a ride on the Aero Car, the Voyage to the Falls boat ride, and a visit to the Skylon Tower – cost extra, but you can decide which ones you want to include.

 2. Hockey Hall of Fame

 One of my favorite moments here had to be seeing the original Stanley Cup, which was donated by Lord Stanley of Preston over 130 years ago.
-While you might not be able to take the original trophy back home with you, but you can definitely snap a pic with the current one like Dan did!
+While you might not be able to take the original trophy back home with you, you can definitely snap a pic with the current one, like Dan did!
 You can either take a photo for free, or have it done professionally for $10 CAD, which I think is a great idea for a family photo.

 3. Head up the CN Tower

-4. Check out Casa Loma
+5. Check out Casa Loma

 Casa Loma is a super impressive Gothic Revival castle in downtown Toronto that’s now been transformed into a museum!
 But to call Casa Loma just a museum is a HUGE understatement – it’s full to the brim with so many incredible exhibits, interactive activities for all ages, and beautiful photo opportunities.
-You can easily spend 2 to 3 hours here just taking in all the sights!

 Wandering around this historic building will definitely take you back in time and there are loads of interesting exhibits to check out.
 One exhibit that I didn’t think I’d like as much as I did was the eerie Dark Side of Toronto photo collection, which tells grim but fascinating stories of Toronto during its darker days, like during Prohibition, The Great Toronto Fire, and more!

 The castle is open from 9:30 am to 5 pm daily for touring, with the exception of Christmas Day.
-Entry costs $40 CAD for adults, $35 CAD for seniors and teens, and $25 CAD for 4 to 13-year-olds.
+Entry costs $45 CAD for adults, $39 CAD for seniors and teens, and $29 CAD for 4 to 13-year-olds.

-5. Wander the Distillery District
+6. Wander the Distillery District

 Toronto’s Distillery District was once responsible for the production of over 2 million gallons of whiskey per year, but it became pretty run-down in the late 20th century.
 However, the 47 well-preserved Victorian buildings that made up the original distillery complex were identified as ripe for redevelopment, and since the 1990s, this district has blossomed into a pretty awesome part of the city.

-During the festive season, the Distillery District also hosts the Toronto Christmas Market, which is definitely worth checking out if you’re here around that time.
+During the festive season, the Distillery District also hosts The Distillery Winter Village which is basically like the ultimate Christmas market.
+It’s definitely worth checking out if you’re here around that time.
+You won’t find any chain businesses around here – all of the buildings are exclusively reserved for independent boutiques, cafés, restaurants, and art studios!

 The Spirit of York Distillery is the only actual distillery that still distills spirits here, so pop on by if you’re a fan of vodka or gin like us – they have a ton of fruity flavors that make the trip oh-so-worth it.
-For $15 CAD per person, you can also go on a self-guided tour of the distillery, with your ticket including a flight of 3 delicious spirits in their luxury tasting room.
+For $17 CAD per person, you can also go on a self-guided tour of the distillery, with your ticket including a flight of 3 delicious spirits in their luxury tasting room.
 I’d recommend booking this in advance!

 Why We Book Tours with Viator